Do treatment comparisons reflect your circumstances?

 Posted on 24th May 2018 by Ian Matchett

-This is the thirty-fourth blog in a series of 36 blogs based on a list of ‘Key Concepts’.
+This is the thirty-fourth blog in a series of 36 blogs based on a list of ‘Key Concepts’ developed by an Informed Health Choices project team.
 Each blog will explain one Key Concept that we need to understand to be able to assess treatment claims.

 Making informed health choices requires considering evidence found in clinical trials, most often in the form of a systematic review.
 However, not just any systematic review will be relevant – many factors must be considered when assessing whether a review’s findings will apply to any given patient.
 These considerations range from the relatively straightforward (“does the patient have the same disease process as the patients in the review” or “is the trial treatment available to patients in my area”) to more complex questions (“are the findings of this trial at risk of being biased” or “do the outcomes measured in the review actually represent important changes that the patient will appreciate”).